Dynamic access pricing control for fair and stable resource sharing: A single price-responsive class

-and any $R \in (\max\{R^\dagger,\eta_2(q)\}, \eta_1(q)]$, the interior of the polygon defined as the convex hull of the points, $A = (0,0)$, $B = (0,q)$, $C = (\eta_2(q),q)$, $D = (R,\eta_1^{-1}(R))$, $E = (R,0)$, is a forward invariant set for \eqref{eq:system} that is contained in $\mathcal{A}(x_1^*)$. \end{theorem}
+and any $\hat{R} \in (\max\{R^\dagger,\eta_2(\hat{q})\}, \eta_1(\hat{q})]$, the interior of the polygon defined as the convex hull of the points, $A = (0,0)$, $B = (0,\hat{q})$, $C = (\eta_2(\hat{q}),\hat{q})$, $D = (\hat{R},\eta_1^{-1}(\hat{R}))$, $E = (\hat{R},0)$, is a forward invariant set for \eqref{eq:system} that is contained in $\mathcal{A}(x^s)$. \end{theorem}

-\begin{proof} It is sufficient to show that the polygon $P = \mathrm{conv}\{A,B,C,D,E\}$ is invariant.
-Indeed, the fixed point $x^*_1$ is the only fixed point in $P$ and by Lemma~\ref{lemma:localstability-2d} the system does not have nontrivial periodic solutions.
-Thus by the Poincar{\'e}-Bendixson theorem, for every $x_0 \in P$ we have $\lim_{t\to\infty} x(t,x_0) = x_1^*$.
+\begin{proof} It is sufficient to show that the polygon $P = \mathrm{conv}\{A,B,C,D,E\}$ is forward invariant.
+Indeed, the fixed point $x^s$ is the only fixed point in $P$ and by Lemma~\ref{lemma:localstability-2d} the system does not have nontrivial periodic solutions.
+By the invariance of $P$, the $\omega$-limit set $\omega(x_0)$ of every initial condition $x_0\in P$ lies in $P$.
+By the Poincar{\'e}-Bendixson theorem, \cite[Theorem~VII.4.1]{hartman1982ordinary}, $\omega(x_0)$ is a periodic solution or contains a fixed point.
+As $x^s$ is the unique fixed point in $P$ and asymptotically stable, we have $\lim_{t\to\infty} \varphi(t,x_0) = x^s$ for every $x_0 \in P$.